department-of-veterans-affairs/vets-website/content/pages/pension/survivors-pension.md

 ### How long does it take VA to make a decision?

-Claims are processed in the order in which they are received unless priority processing is required.
+It depends.
+We process claims in the order we received them, unless a claim requires priority processing.